 for any partition $\pi_{ts}$ of any interval $(s,t)\subset [0,T]$, with mesh $\big|\pi_{ts}\big|\leq \delta$.
 Moreover, the $\mcC^r$ norm of the maps $\varphi_{ts}$ is uniformly bounded by a function of the constant $c_1$ that appears in \eqref{EqMuMu}, for all $0\leq s\leq t\leq T$. } \end{thm}

+This statement generalises Gubinelli' sewing lemma \cite{Gub04}, such as reshaped by Feyel and de la Pradelle in \cite{FDlP06}, to the non-commutative, non-associative setting of maps on E. (The non-commutative sewing lemma of Feyel, de la Pradelle and Mokobodski \cite{FDlPM} requires associativity and cannot be used in the present setting.)

-(This theorem is stated in \cite{B15} for $\mcC^1$-approximate flows; the proof given there works verbatim for $\mcC^r$-approximate flows provided $\frac{1}{a}<r$; a $\mcC^1$ map is then understood in that setting as a Lipschitz map.)
+Theorem \ref{ThmConstructingFlows} is stated in \cite{B15} for $\mcC^1$-approximate flows; the proof given there works verbatim for $\mcC^r$-approximate flows provided $\frac{1}{a}<r$; a $\mcC^1$ map is then understood in that setting as a Lipschitz map.
 The crucial point in the above statement is the fact that if $\mu$ depends continuously in $\mcC^r$ on some parameter then $\varphi$ also happens to depend continuously on that parameter, in $\mcC^0$, as a direct consequence of estimate \eqref{EqApproxVarphiMu}.
-As made clear in \cite{B15}, theorem \ref{ThmConstructingFlows} can be seen as the cornerstone of the theory of rough differential equations, with the continuity of the It\^o-Lyons solution map given as a consequence of the aforementioned continuity of $\varphi$ on a parameter.

-We shall see in the present work that theorem \ref{ThmConstructingFlows} is all we need to get back and extend the core results of the theory of stochastic flows intensively developed in the 80's and early 90's.
+As made clear in \cite{B15}, Theorem \ref{ThmConstructingFlows} can be seen as the cornerstone of the theory of rough differential equations, with the continuity of the It\^o-Lyons solution map given as a consequence of the aforementioned continuity of $\varphi$ on a parameter.
+We shall see in the present work that Theorem \ref{ThmConstructingFlows} is all we need to get back and extend the core results of the theory of stochastic flows intensively developed in the 80's and early 90's.
 We shall need for that purpose to introduce a notion of enriched velocity field that will somehow play the role in our setting of weak geometric H\"older $p$-rough paths, with $2\leq p<3$, in rough paths theory.

 \textit{We shall thus pick a regularity exponent $2\leq p<3$ here, once and for all}.
 Let us insist here that like for the theory of rough paths, the technical shape of the theory of rough drivers depends on that regularity exponent.
 Only two objects are needed in the definition of a rough driver when $2\leq p<3$; for $3\leq p<4$, we would need to introduce an additional object in the definition of a rough driver, that would thus consist of three objects; and so on.
-There is no real difficulty other than notational in giving a general theory, but as our applications of rough flows to the study of stochastic flows only require to develop the theory in the case where $2\leq p<3$, we stick to that setting and invite the reader to make up herself/himself her/his mind about what the general theory look like.
+There is no real difficulty other than notational in giving a general theory, but as our applications of rough flows to the study of stochastic flows only require to develop the theory in the case where $2\leq p<3$, we stick to that setting and invite the reader to make up herself her mind about what the general theory looks like.